NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

      geom_tiplab(aes(label = ST)) +
      geom_tippoint(aes(color = species)) +
      scale_color_manual(values = palette)   # this indicates that we the color scheme we defined in palette

+#redo this last command but with assigning it to my_tree
+my_tree <- <previous command> # your tree is now contained in the memory, in an object called my_tree

+# Close the plot and replot it:
+my_tree
 ```

 This will then plot the tree with the specified colors.
 Further adjustments to the look of the tree can be made by adding arguments like 'size', 'alpha' (transparency), and others, on each layer.
 Make sure to put these arguments outside the `aes()` function (unless you want it to represent something in your metadata).